Road Trip Iceland Part 5: A Gay Couple exploring East Iceland to the Edge of the Arctic

-A Gay Couple Road Trip East Iceland to the Edge of the Arctic – Leaving the South behind, the gay couple started their way to the unknown East, before heading North along the coast.
-Highlights of this area are without any doubt the East Fjords with high mountains with deep and narrow valleys, the powerful waterfall Dettifoss and the stories of the hidden people around Ásbyrgi.
+A Gay Couple Road Trip East Iceland to the Edge of the Arctic – Leaving the Southern part of Iceland behind, we started our way to the unknown East coast and Fjords, before heading North along the water of the Norwegian Sea.
+Highlights of this area of Iceland are without any doubt the East Fjords with high mountains and deep, narrow valleys, the powerful waterfall Dettifoss and the stories of the hidden people around Ásbyrgi.

-After visiting Hrossaborg (set for the blockbuster Oblivion) the goal of this part of their gay travel was the active volcano area around lake Mývatn.
-Enjoy Karl and Daan’s journey from East Iceland to the Edge of the Arctic as part of their Top 13 Highlights of Iceland Road Trip.
+Camping in the rough nature of the East, hidden natural hot tubs and stunning views over gravel roads made our road trip days an adventurous time.
+After visiting waterfalls, Hrossaborg (volcano set for the blockbuster movie Oblivion) and Dettifoss, the goal of our gay travels in Iceland was the active volcano area around Lake Mývatn.
+Enjoy our journey from East Iceland all the way north to the Edge of the Arctic as part of our Top 13 Highlights of Iceland Road Trip and see the beauty of this unknown part of Iceland through a couple of men‘s eyes.

 From Skaftafell to the East Fjords of Iceland